davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 **The code above is undesirable for several reasons.** First, `MAX` is entirely arbitrary and defined at the programmer's discretion.
 Secondly, for the runs that do not require anywhere close to
 `MAX` employees, this program ends up wasting quite a bit of space.

 Okay.
-You might think the above example seems contrived.
+You might think the above example is contrived.
 After all, why didn't we ask the user for the number of employees first, and then create the array using that size.
-Consider the following code that *would* work in Java (but not C!):
+Consider the following code that *would* work in Java **but not C!**:

 ```c
 #include <stdio.h>